How do you work?

 I'm committed to continued growth, both in my professional and personal life, to be the best therapist I can be.
 Professionally, I'm trained in EMDR and Hakomi, and regularly consult with psychodynamic and somatic therapists.

 It's important to me to stay grounded and nurture myself too.
-I've been practicing mindfulness for more than 15 years and am usually engaged in some type of personal growth work, including my own therapy, nature based retreats, and just good old fun!
+I've been practicing mindfulness for more than 15 years and am usually engaged in some type of personal growth work, including my own therapy, wilderness retreats and shamanic journey work.

 How often will I need to come?